Skip to main content

 But how about a voyage of discovery to a less-travelled corner of the UK?

 For travellers with a sense of adventure, here’s the perfect idea for a weekend or midweek getaway.
 Find and book a holiday cottage at the end of the line.
 Leave your car at home (or the station car park) and book tickets to a station at the end of a line.
-For those not sure where ‘the end of the line is’, there’s a list of thirty-one termini stations below.
+For those unsure where ‘the end of the line is’, there’s a list of thirty-one termini stations below.
 Each link towns to a page of cottages within taxi distance of the station to catch your fancy.

 Top Tip: The earlier in advance, you book your train tickets, the cheaper they will be.